Going from 3 to 30+ in team size? Check.

-If you have a digital DTC store, unlocking these gold medals in the marathon to success is hard.
+If you have a digital DTC store, unlocking these milestones is difficult.

-If you , a DTC business owner, are bewildered, and are thinking, ‘how do I make it happen for me?’, or simply looking for d2c marketing tips, this article is for you.
+If you—a DTC business owner—are bewildered and thinking, ‘how do I make it happen for me?’, or simply looking for DTC marketing tips, this article is for you.

-As part of our mission to provide an essential guide to d2c marketing, here you will learn about D2C Best practices, the how's and why's behind:
+As part of our mission to provide an essential guide to DTC marketing, here you will learn about DTC best practices, the how's and why's behind:

 - Building an active, dynamic community around a brand.